-In general, and independently from a specific asset class or specific structure, Luxembourg AIF structures have a rather favourable tax regime.
-The tax treatment of an individual structure should be analysed on a case-by-case basis and depends on several factors, such as the underlying assets and the investor's status and residency.
+In general, and independently from a specific asset class or specific structure, Luxembourg AIFs have a rather favourable tax regime.
+The tax treatment of individual structures should be analysed on a case-by-case basis and depends on several factors such as the underlying assets and the investor's status and residency.